 AN INTERNATIONAL LECTURE SERIES

-The ten-part virtual lecture series “Science Journalism in the Digital Age II” (SciCon 2.0) aims to focus on topics that are relevant for the digital transformation of journalism and to address practical ideas that can be developed and implemented for Germany.
-The series is organized by the German Science Journalists’ Association (WPK) and the Science Media Center Germany (SMC).
+The ten-part virtual lecture series “Science Journalism in the Digital Age II” (SciCon 2.0) focused on topics that are relevant for the digital transformation of journalism and addressed practical ideas that could be developed and implemented for Germany.
+The series was organised by the German Science Journalists’ Association (WPK) and the Science Media Center Germany (SMC).

-Based on a thorough analysis of best practice examples and internationally identifiable solution-oriented approaches, the lecture series seeks to explore
+Based on a thorough analysis of best practice examples and internationally identifiable solution-oriented approaches, the lecture series explored

 - the conditions under which state and civil society actors could play an active role in shaping media and promoting transformation in Germany (general conditions for promoting independent journalism),